CAMit 2200

 The CAMit 2200 is an Australian lightweight four-stroke, 4-cylinder, horizontally opposed air-cooled aircraft engine.
-Direct drive and using a solid-lifter valvetrain, the 2200 develops 81 hp at 3300rpm.
+With direct drive and using a solid-lifter valvetrain, the 2200 develops 81 hp at 3300rpm.

 The engine was manufactured by CAMit Pty Ltd, of Bundaberg, Queensland, Australia.
 CAMit has manufactured engines for Jabiru since the Italian-sourced engines used by Jabiru became unavailable in 1991.
 After receiving requests for and producing aftermarket Jabiru engine parts, CAMit went on to produce whole engines incorporating these modifications in late 2013.

 Many parts are interchangeable with the original components from the Jabiru 2200 engine.
 However, in terms of component design, lubrication, valve train operation and metallurgy, the CAE engine is a completely different motor to a Jabiru.

 The CAMit series of engines are classed as Experimental.
 Each serial number includes 'SLRE', designating 'Solid-Lifter Revised Experimental'.

 CAMit Pty Ltd ceased operations and was placed in receivership in October 2016.